 7. Play a concentration game with students matching upper and lower case letters.

 8. Teach students when to use capital letters.

 9. Move on to sounds after students have fully memorized the names of letters.

-Here are some alphabet practise pages from Callan's ABC's.
+Here are some alphabet practise pages.
 Click on one of the pages to download them for your own use.